Buddies in Bad Times: History

-1979: The beginning

-In 1979, The Rhubarb!
-Festival was held for the first time.
+1979–1983

 Buddies was one of the six influential companies who banded together to form The Theatre Centre in Toronto—a movement of theatre that was hailed as the "next wave".
-Of all the companies involved in the venture, Buddies found an artistic and social connection to the work Nightwood theatre was doing and an alliance was formed that showed itself in six collaborative Rhubarb!
+Buddies formed an alliance with Nightwood Theatre to create six collaborative Rhubarb!
 Festivals.
+The Rhubarb!
+Festival was held for the first time in 1979.

 By 1983 Buddies in Bad Times Theatre was receiving funding from four levels of government.

 1985–1993

 In 1985 BIBT gave birth to the 4-Play Festival which premiered at Theatre Passe Muraille.
 This festival was dedicated exclusively to the promotion of lesbian and gay writers and creators.
 Seed Shows came into being in 1986.
-Opportunity without intervention was a growing ethos in how Sky Gilbert was building BIBT.
-Seed Shows such as DNA Theatre's This Is What Happens in Orangeville won a jury prize at The Festival Des Ameriques in Montreal.
-Platform 9 Theatre's Steel Kiss was also produced: born out of Rhubarb! and developed through Seed.
+The Seed show DNA Theatre's This Is What Happens in Orangeville won a jury prize at The Festival Des Ameriques in Montreal.
+Platform 9 Theatre's Steel Kiss was also produced, having been born out of Rhubarb! and developed through Seed.
 It is now known as one of the most important plays of the 1980s.

-BIBT's first mainstage production, Sky Gilbert's The Postman Rings Once opened at TWP (12 Alexander Street) in 1987.
+BIBT's first mainstage production, Sky Gilbert's The Postman Rings Once, opened with Toronto Workshop Productions at 12 Alexander Street in 1987.
 Tim Jones became general manager in 1988.
-By 1990 BIBT had been directly or indirectly nominated or presented with numerous and various cultural awards.
-1990 marked the year that Sky Gilbert's Drag Queens in Outer Space hit the stages of Seattle and San Francisco.
+By 1990 BIBT had been nominated for and presented with numerous cultural awards.
+In 1990, Gilbert's Drag Queens in Outer Space was produced in Seattle and San Francisco.

-BIBT was a company on the move that utilized venues within Toronto to create exciting hit shows.
 In 1991, BIBT set up its first permanent performance space at 142 George Street.
 Sky Gilbert's Suzie Goo: Private Secretary went on to win a Dora Mavor Moore Award for Best Production.
 Daniel MacIvor's 2-2-Tango was nominated for a Floyd S. Chalmers Canadian Play Award and Don Druick's Where Is Kabuki? was nominated for a Governor General's Award.
-BIBT was also integral in its support of smaller independent companies, such as Robin Fulford's Platform 9, Ed Roy's Topological Theatre and the newly formed Augusta Company by Daniel Brooks, Don McKellar and Tracy Wright.
+BIBT also supported smaller independent companies, such as Platform 9 by Robin Fulford; Topological Theatre by Edward Roy; and the Augusta Company by Daniel Brooks, Don McKellar and Tracy Wright.

-By 1993, BIBT had successfully negotiated a 40-year lease with the city and entered into a symbiotic partnership with The Alexander Street Theatre Project, a company formed primarily to raise funds and manage expenses for the renovation of the theatre.
+By 1993, BIBT had successfully negotiated a 40-year lease with the city and entered into a partnership with The Alexander Street Theatre Project, a company formed primarily to raise funds and manage expenses for the renovation of the theatre.
 Sue Golding was President throughout this period.